 The Montespecchio Hermitage is also particularly interesting, situated in a town of the same name.
 Its walls were built right at the beginning of the Middle ages and have a larger inclination than the Leaning Tower of Pisa.

-Near Murlo is Vescovado, an ancient village formed by the merging of two villages, Andica and Tinoni, that were still separated at the beginning of the 19th century.
-The church of Vescovado contains a painting by Benvenuto di Giovanni from 1475, portraying the enthroned Madonna with saints.
-In the charming landscape of the surrounding area, it’s worth visiting the Nature Reserve of Basso Merse, its riverbed home to all types of rare species, such as otters and certain types of amphibians.
+Near Murlo is Vescovado, a historic village formed by merging two (Andica and Tinoni) into one.
+They were still separate at the beginning of the 19th century.
+The church is home to a painting by Benvenuto di Giovanni from 1475, portraying the enthroned Madonna with saints.

 In the charming surrounding area is the Nature Reserve of Basso Merse, whose riverbed is home to all types of rare species, such as otters and various amphibians.

 Continuing on your exploration of the Siena Area, treat yourself to a relaxing wellbeing session at the Petriolo Spa in Monticiano or the one in Rapolano; or you can opt to visit the San Galgano abbey in Chiusdino, a place full of mystery evoking an atmosphere of silent reflection.

 Bluetrusco takes place in Murlo during the summer, and is the only festival dedicated to Etruscan culture.
 Guided tours, concerts and theater performances are all on offer.
 The event also highlights the area’s natural beauty with walks along the hills surrounding the town.
 There’s also countless contemporary photographic exhibitions, film screenings, food and wine exhibitions and activities dedicated to the debate on history and respect for the environment.